hardik794/Personal-Management-WebApp/README.md

 # Personal-Management-WebApp
-In this Web App you should record daily notes and money record with youre friend and this system is fully authenticated with password encryption.
+In this Web App you should record daily notes and money record with your friend and this system is fully authenticated with password encryption.

 **Technology:**
 - Spring-Boot